Doane-CCLA/docs/using-the-hpc/how-to-use/more-job-details.md

 Option | Use                | Description
 ------ | ------------------ | ------------------------------------------------------------------------------
 -A     | #PBS -A            | Causes the job time to be charged to ???.
-The account string, e.g. arm, is typically composed of the three letters followed by three digits and optionally followed by a subproject identifier, The utility showproj can be used to list your valid assigned project ID(s).
+The account string is typically composed of the three letters followed by three digits and optionally followed by a subproject identifier.
+The utility showproj can be used to list your valid assigned project ID(s).
 This option is required by all jobs.
 -l     | #PBS -l nodes=     | Maximum number of compute nodes.
 Jobs cannot request partial nodes.
        | #PBS -l ppn=       | Processors per nodes.
        | #PBS -l walltime=  | maximum wall-clock time, is in the format HH:MM:SS.